 Most schools are preparing to host the annual day.
 What do you think is the importance of celebrating this event?

-This is also a way for the parents to be to be involved, as they can come and encourage the children on stage.
+This is also a way for the parents to be involved, as they can come and encourage the children on stage.
 And not just their own children, but also other children.
-However, this is missing these days, as many parents only show up for their own child’s event and leave once it’s done.
+However, this is missing these days, as many parents only show up for their own child's event and leave once it's done.

 Annual Day on its own doesn't have the power to keep our cultural traditions alive.
 Instead, a school should continuously work on this.
 One way to do this, as we do in our school, is to have small programs frequently instead of just one huge event.
 Moreover, these small programs don't always need an audience of parents but can also be for an audience of other students.
 In fact, it's important to have events just for a student audience.

-Because, if a school has only one big event, like the annual day, then all the students end up being involved and don’t get an opportunity to appreciate the talents of their fellow students.
-This is a unfortunate situation, as the amount of encouragement performers can draw from the appreciation of their peers is significant.
+Because, if a school has only one big event, like the annual day, then all the students end up being involved and don't get an opportunity to appreciate the talents of their fellow students.
+This is an unfortunate situation, as the amount of encouragement performers can draw from the appreciation of their peers is significant.

-After the annual day is over, it's time to prepare for final exams.
-And, for some, it’s time for the dreaded board exams.
+After the annual day is over, it's time to prepare for the final exams.
+And, for some, it's time for the dreaded board exams.
 What tips do you have for students?